 The association between ‘cane’ and ‘walk’ is that the cane is an ancillary instrument to assist someone to walk.
 Therefore, we need to find a word in the list with a similar association to ‘eyeglasses’.
 ‘Eyeglasses’ are an ancillary instrument to help someone ‘observe’, so this forms the same relationship as exists between ‘cane’ and ‘walk’.

-What to expect in your the Written Selction Test (WTS) Pearson VUE'S abstract reasoning test questions for Fire Rescue Victoria:
+What to expect in your abstract reasoning test in FRV's Written Selction Test (WST) Pearson VUE:

 Let's review a second example for a 3 by 3 matrix abstract question.
 In this question there are 8 shapes in a 3 by 3 table.
 The 9th shape is missing and your task is to find what it is based on the other shapes.